Description

 Determining a patient’s condition to help distinguish the correct lifesaving medication

-Demonstrating the safe and effective administration of lifesaving medication in a prehospital environment
+Demonstrating the Safe Administration of Lifesaving Medication in a prehospital environment

-While achievement of this qualification confirms Learners have met both the theoretical and practical requirements, this does not imply a ‘license to practice’ – the scope of practice will be determined by the organisation responsible for medication provision.
-This qualification does not allow a Learner to obtain, store or medicate without clinical governance.
+While achievement of this qualification confirms learners have met both the theoretical and practical requirements, this does not imply a ‘licence to practise’ – the scope of practice will be determined by the organisation responsible for medication provision.
+This qualification does not allow a learner to obtain, store, or medicate without clinical governance.

 Entry requirements